 TGbe editor: Please update the following paragraphs in this subclause as shown below:

-If an AP affiliated with an AP MLD is not in a multiple BSSID set or the AP corresponds to a transmitted BSSID in a multiple BSSID set, the AP shall include, in a Beacon frame or a Probe Response frame, which is not a Multi-Link probe response, only the Common Info field of the Basic Multi-Link element for the AP MLD as defined in 9.4.2.312 (Multi-Link element) unless conditions in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting) are satisfied.
+If an AP affiliated with an AP MLD is not in a multiple BSSID set or the AP corresponds to a transmitted BSSID in a multiple BSSID set, the AP shall include, in a Beacon frame or a Probe Response frame, which is not a Multi-Link probe response, only the Common Info field of the Basic Multi-Link element for the AP MLD as defined in 9.4.2.312.2 (Basic Multi-Link element) unless conditions in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting) are satisfied.

-If an AP affiliated with an AP MLD corresponds to a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall include, in the nontransmitted BSSID profile corresponding to the nontransmitted BSSID in a Beacon frame or a Probe Response frame, which is not a Multi-Link probe response, only the Common Info field of the Basic Multi-Link element for the AP MLD as defined in 9.4.2.312 (Multi-Link element) unless conditions in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting) are satisfied.
+If an AP affiliated with an AP MLD corresponds to a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall include, in the nontransmitted BSSID profile corresponding to the nontransmitted BSSID in a Beacon frame or a Probe Response frame, which is not a Multi-Link probe response, only the Common Info field of the Basic Multi-Link element for the AP MLD as defined in 9.4.2.312.2 (Basic Multi-Link element) unless conditions in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting) are satisfied.

 x-x-x-x-x-x End of changes for CID 11182 x-x-x-x-x-x